Quick Tips for Basement Lighting

 If you want your basement to feel like a real living space, you can’t add lights as an afterthought and expect the room to feel inviting.
 The most consistent advice from top design and basement remodel sources is to start with a simple layered plan: one type of light for the whole room, another for the activities, and a third for the mood.

 Ambient lighting is your base “see the room clearly” layer.
-In basements, it usually comes from wafer recessed lights or low-profile surface mounts.
-Task lighting, though gimbal ceiling lights or surface mount flat panels, supports detail-oriented activities.
-Lastly, accent lighting adds mood and depth.
-A mix of all three layers is the difference between a cave-like basement and a welcoming one.
+Basement ambient lighting usually comes from wafer recessed lights or low-profile surface mounts.
+On top of the ambient lights, the task lighting layer, though gimbal ceiling lights or surface mount flat panels, supports detail-oriented activities.
+Lastly, accent basement lighting adds mood and depth to the place.
+A mix of all three basement lighting layers is the difference between a cave-like basement and a welcoming one.

 Task lighting is safety lighting, too.
 Make stairs, landings, and the main walkway evenly bright with wall lights, step lights, or well-placed ceiling fixtures.
 If there's a stairway with more than 6 risers between the basement and the floor above, NEC guidelines require a light switch at the top, bottom and every landing with an entryway in between.